IDCI-Consulting/HelloWorldBundle/templates/contents/courses/wordpress_en.md

  - Internet != WEB
  - HTTP protocol (RFC2616)
- - W3C: Using norms in web
+ - W3C: Using standards in web

-#### A good environment and good practicals
+#### A good environment and good practices
 _2 hours_

  - Which IDE?
  - Use a SCM (SVN, Git, etc)
  - Use bug tracker (Trac, Mantis, Redmine, Github, etc)
- - Coding's conventions of WP
+ - Coding standars of WP

 #### WP: a CMS, a community